mc68-net/r8format/doc/bastok.md

 BASIC program text is always considered to be printable ASCII text (i.e., control characters are not allowed) and is converted to its Unicode equivalent.
-Since `bin/detok` always generates UTF-8 output when doing conversion, these parts of the program will always be ASCII as well.
+Since `detok` always generates UTF-8 output when doing conversion, these parts of the program will always be ASCII as well.
 BASIC program text is all text in a BASIC program except for: string constants, `DATA` statement arguments and what follows `REM`.
 The quotes surrounding a